-Many claim that Ramot Menashe, known in English as the Menashe Heights, is one of the most beautiful regions in Israel.
+Many people claim that Ramot Menashe, known in English as the Menashe Heights, is one of the most beautiful regions in Israel.
 Spread between Mount Carmel and Mount Amir, this area is full of flowers and endless meadows, natural water springs, and streams.
 Just before Passover, at the peak of springtime, my friends and I decided to go hiking on the Ramot Menashe Regional Trail.
 This trail is quite young, as it was marked only in 2013.
-Maybe that is why it’s not so established.
+Maybe that is why it’s not so established and organized.
 It’s not always clear where you can set up your camp, and water is a big problem if you don’t have water purifying equipment.
-But nevertheless, it’s a stunning trail at springtime.
-I would recommend hiking it only in springtime.
+But nevertheless, it’s a stunning trail in springtime.
+I’d recommend hiking it only in springtime.

-*Drinking water taps are limited along the trail.
+Drinking water taps are limited along the trail.
 You can bring water purifying equipment or pack more water bottles on your back.
-Take into account that many grocery stores are closed during Shabbat, from Friday eve to Saturday eve, so there’s no way to buy water at that time.
+Remember – many grocery stores are closed on Shabbat, from Friday eve to Saturday eve, so there’s no way to buy water at that time.

-*There aren’t many designated camping areas along the trail.
+There aren’t many designated camping areas along the trail.
 In general, you can camp anywhere as long as it isn’t a nature reserve or a military training zone.
-Just keep in mind that Jeep, ATVs, and motorcycles might drive on the trails during the night, so keep away.
+Just keep in mind that Jeeps, ATVs, and motorcycles might drive on the trails during the night, so set your tent off the trail.

-*Many parts of the trail go along or nearby bike singles, so be careful not to get ran over by an extremely fast biker.
+- Many parts of the trail go on or nearby bike singles, so watch out and be careful not to get run over by an extremely fast biker.

-*Not all areas of the trail have good network connection.
+- Not all areas of the trail have a good network connection.
 For example, when we camped near HaShofet Stream, we had no connection at all and couldn’t talk with anyone on the phone.
-Keep that in mind.

-*The Ramot Menashe Regional Trail is marked by an orange stripe or an orange dot (if it overlaps another trail color).
+- The Ramot Menashe Regional Trail is marked by an orange stripe or an orange dot (if it overlaps another trail color).
+Always stay on the trail.

 If you need any further help with planning your hike, you are welcome to contact me through firstname.lastname@example.org.